Minor Character Questionnaire

 - What role does this character play in the story?

-- Are they an ally, a mentor, an antagonist, a love interest, or something else?
+- Are they an ally, mentor, antagonist, love interest, or something else?

 - How does this role support or challenge the protagonist’s journey?